Lam-Big-Water/English/scripts.md

 I should have known better.
 Why did...

-Especially with me parents, the only people who treat a box of fruit like it's plutonium.
+Especially with my parents, the only people who treat a box of fruit like it's plutonium.

 I chickened out.
 I made a mistake.